go-encoder/encoder/README.md

 ---
 #### Pbkdf2
-> `PBKDF2` (Password-Based Key Derivation Function 2) https://en.wikipedia.org/wiki/PBKDF2
+> `PBKDF2` (Password-Based Key Derivation Function 2) [WIKI](https://en.wikipedia.org/wiki/PBKDF2)

-> Its basic principle is to use a pseudo-random function (such as HMAC function, sha512, etc.), take the plaintext (password) and a salt value (salt) as an input parameter, and then repeat the operation, and finally generate the secret key.
-> If the number of repetitions is large enough, the cost of cracking becomes very high.
-The addition of the salt value will also increase the difficulty of the "rainbow table" attack.
-> User passwords are stored using the PBKDF2 algorithm, which is relatively safe.
+> PBKDF2 applies a pseudorandom function, such as hash-based message authentication code (HMAC), to the input password or passphrase along with a salt value and repeats the process many times to produce a derived key, which can then be used as a cryptographic key in subsequent operations.
+The added computational work makes password cracking much more difficult, and is known as key stretching.

 > You can specify the `hash` function used when hashing, the default is **`sha256.New`**.
 > Other hash functions available include: